 After some deliberation and bargaining, it was decided.
-Cookie has to lose the snack.
-Because it was within an about an hour from ingestion, inducing vomiting was our best option.
+Cookie had to lose the snack.
+Because it was about an hour from ingestion, inducing vomiting was our best option.

 Fortunately, our doggie first aid kit does contain 3% hydrogen peroxide.
 For Cookie’s size, the dose was 2 tbsp and 1 tsp.

-Then hubby walked around with her outside, hoping that this will make her throw up within 15 minutes.
+Then hubby walked around with her outside, hoping this would make her throw up within 15 minutes.
 If not, she would have to enjoy the experience one more time.

-After that, Cookie had to remain without any food or water for about an hour and given only small amounts of water and half of dinner later.
+After that, Cookie had to remain without food or water for about an hour and was given only small amounts of water and half of dinner later.

-Being the third incident, hopefully, that also concludes our series of health-related excitement for a while.
+Hopefully, being the third incident, that also concludes our series of health-related excitement for a while.